zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_publish.md

 ```
   -h, --help                  help for publish
   -k, --key string            Path to private key file for signing packages
+      --key-pass string       Password to the private key file used for publishing packages
       --oci-concurrency int   Number of concurrent layer operations to perform when interacting with a remote package. (default 3)
 ```